batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 application are performing and make changes to related resources in a coordinated way.

-## Built-in Monitoring and Automated Maintenance

-Batteries Included provides comprehensive monitoring and automated maintenance capabilities out of the box, eliminating the need for separate setup while minimizing operational overhead:

-- **Metrics Collection**: VictoriaMetrics collects performance metrics from all services and infrastructure components, providing insights into resource usage and system health.
-- **Visualizations**: Pre-configured Grafana dashboards offer immediate visibility into system performance across all components.
-- **Health Checks**: Regular service availability and performance checks provide early warnings before issues impact users.
-- **Alerting**: Configurable alerts notify administrators of potential issues through various channels, including email and messaging platforms.
-- **Battery Updates**: Batteries can be updated automatically with zero downtime and minimal intervention.
-- **Kubernetes Updates**: For managed installations, the underlying Kubernetes cluster receives automatic updates to maintain security and stability.
-- **Routine Maintenance**: Batteries Included handles tasks like log rotation, certificate renewal, and database optimization automatically.

-The combination of proactive monitoring and seamless maintenance creates a self-sustaining environment where potential problems are identified early and routine updates occur without disruption.
-By automating these traditionally time-consuming aspects of infrastructure management, teams can focus on application development rather than operational overhead.

 ## Rollback and Versioning Capabilities

 Batteries Included's content-addressable storage system enables robust rollback